justinjiajia/cloud_security/labs/lab_7.md

 You should receive multiple email notifications with the titles starting with *AWS::Config::ConfigurationRecorder* or *AWS::EC2::SecurityGroup*, indicating the AWS Config recorder is effective to monitor the configured AWS recourses (*EC2 SecurityGroup*).

-2. To observe the resource inventory that AWS Config is currently recording.
+2. Complete the following steps to review the resource inventory that AWS Config is currently recording:

    - In the left navigation pane, choose *Resources*.
-   - Use the *Resource type* filter, type ***EC2 SecurityGroup*** and choose it from the popup menu.
-Then choose *Apply*.
+   - In the *Resource type* filter, start typing ***EC2 SecurityGroup***, then choose ***AWS EC2 SecurityGroup*** from the dropdown list.
+   - Choose *Apply*.

      <img width="800" src="https://github.com/user-attachments/assets/e20e2dd2-5216-4a37-95ca-2e4723563e08" />

-     The *Resource inventory* page displays the security groups AWS Config is currently recording.
-They should look like the groups in the screenshot above (although your security group IDs are different).
+     The *Resource inventory*  page now lists the security groups that AWS Config is recording.
+Your security group IDs will differ, but they should resemble the ones shown in the reference screenshot.

-     > Recall that in step 1 of this task, you configured AWS Config to monitor *EC2 SecurityGroup* type resources.
+     > In Step 1, you configured AWS Config to record resources of type *EC2 SecurityGroup*, which is why these security groups now appear in the inventory.

+     > You should see two security groups:
-     > Note: One security group is the default one that comes with the VPC defined in the YAML template and created by the CloudFormation  stack (as any VPC created in AWS comes with a default security group).
-The second security group is called *LabSG1*.
-It was also defined in the YAML temapalte, and is dedicated to manipulation and testing in subsequent tasks.
+     > One is the default security group that is automatically created with the VPC defined in the CloudFormation YAML template.
+Every new VPC in AWS includes a default security group.
+     > The second security group is named *LabSG1*.
+It is also defined in the YAML template and is intended for experimentation and testing in the later steps of this lab.

-   - You can select one security group, preferrably the *LabSG1* one, and then choose *Resource timeline* to view  all the configuration items  (CIs)  captured so far for the selected resource.
+   - Select one of the security groups — preferably *LabSG1*  — and then choose *Resource timeline* to display all configuration items (CIs) that AWS Config has captured for this resource so far.

      <img width="800" src="https://github.com/user-attachments/assets/960e989c-7f0e-4634-ac4d-c0e519cc3860" />

-     Keep the tab open, as you will get back to view upcoming configuration changes.
+     Keep this browser tab open; you will return to this *Resource timeline* view to observe configuration changes as you proceed through the lab.

-     > AWS Config uses the configuration recorder to continuously record configuration changes for supported resources.
+     > AWS Config uses the configuration recorder to continuously capture configuration changes for supported resource types.
-     > In addition to configuration items, this *Resource timeline* view also shows the links to correlated CloudTrail events by querying CloudTrail's Event history so as to give the complete story about each configuration change.
-Note that finding these correlated CloudTrail events is best‑effort rather than guaranteed for every change.
+     > In the  *Resource timeline* view, AWS Config not only shows the configuration items, but also provides links to related AWS CloudTrail events (from CloudTrail Event history) to help you see the full context of each configuration change.
+These CloudTrail correlations are performed on a best-effort basis and might not be available for every change.

-In this task, you set up the AWS Config service in the AWS account to monitor specific resources of interest.
+In this task, you configured AWS Config to monitor EC2 security groups in your AWS account and inspected their recorded configuration history.

 <br>